kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 - JP18 - Short pin to set CPU speed to Normal 1.77Mhz, or removed for high speed.
   - This can be routed to a switch, which could use a small capacitor to avoid bounce
 - JP19 - Provide +5V power to external monitor via DIN connector.
 Cut to disable this
 - JP20 - Used to support video output via RCA socket.
-Must be bridged to enable RCA
+Must be bridged to enable RCA.
 - JP21, JP27 - (REQUIRED) - Configures the type and Page of the main ROM.
-See silkscreen on the PCB
+See silkscreen on the PCB.
-  - Note : JP21 controls Pin 21, and JP27 controls Pin 27 of the ROM socket
+  - Note : JP21 controls Pin 21, and JP27 controls Pin 27 of the ROM socket.
   - Note : Shorting Pin 1&2 = Logic 1 , while shorting Pin 2&3 = Logic 0
 - JP30 - Allows EEPROM programming (support) by allowing WR signal to be routed to Pin 27
   - Note : Default of 12 disables Writes to EEPROM, deferring to setting on JP27